Red Matipo

 Myrsine australis, commonly known as Red Matipo, is an evergreen shrub native to the coastal and lowland forests of New Zealand.
 It typically grows to a height of 6-9 feet (1.8-2.7 meters) and a width of 4-6 feet (1.2-1.8 meters).
 Red Matipo has a dense, bushy habit with small, leathery leaves that are often tinged with red, especially when young.
 It produces inconspicuous white flowers in the spring and summer, followed by purple-black berries that are attractive to birds.

 Red Matipo is valued for its low maintenance, tolerance of coastal conditions, and its ability to provide year-round foliage interest in gardens.
 It is commonly used for hedging, screening, and as a component of mixed shrubberies.
 In cultivation, it prefers full sun to part shade and requires well-drained soil, although it can tolerate a range of soil types.
-It is relatively drought-tolerant once established but benefits from medium amounts of water during prolonged dry periods.
 While generally pest-free, it can occasionally suffer from scale insects.CC BY-SA 4.0

 Plant Description